shivannis/xandr-docs-public/xandr-docs/articles/monetize/reporting-on-podded-video.md

 ## Reporting types

-There are two reports that provide insight into how your podded video supply is performing on Xandr:
+There are two reports that provide insight into how your podded video supply is performing on Microsoft Advertising:

 - Seller Slot Analytics Report
 - Seller Pod Analytics Report